Swival/calibra/docs.md/running.md

 uv run calibra run experiments/model-shootout.toml --dry-run
 ```

-This expands the matrix, applies constraints and sampling, then prints every trial that would run.
-It's useful for verifying that filters and constraints produce the expected set of trials.
+This expands the matrix, applies constraints and sampling, then prints every variant label along with summary counts (tasks, repeats, total trials).
+It's useful for verifying that filters and constraints produce the expected set of variants.

 ## Running a campaign